Pacific1990/simple_shell/README.md

-This is team project between Alexandra Bénédicte MOUSSA VEKETO and Eko ABET
+This is team project between Danielle BADOBREO and Eko ABET

 0. Betty would be proud
 1. Simple shell 0.1